Fallopia baldschuanica

-Some authors split the species in two, regarding the Chinese populations as Fallopia aubertii and the Russian and central Asian species as F. baldschuanica.
+Some authors split the species in two, referring to the Chinese populations as Fallopia aubertii and the Russian and Central Asian species as F. baldschuanica.

 Fallopia baldschuanica is grown as an ornamental plant for its flower-laced vines.
 The white flowers are decorative and provide nectar and pollen for the honey bee.
 As it is fast-growing, it is used as cover for unsightly fences and other garden structures.
 It can become invasive, however.